joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/08/23/espanol/america-latina/rocha-moya-licencia-sinaloa.html

 **Fire Near Reno, Nev., Prompts Evacuations of Homes and Hospitals**\
-`The Hawk fire has burned over 10,000 acres and is encroaching on the northern part of the city.
-Residents of 14,000 homes have been told to flee, and the governor issued a state of emergency.`\
+`The Hawk fire has burned over 13,000 acres and is encroaching on the northern part of the city.
+About 42,000 people are under formal evacuation orders and thousands more have been urged to flee.`\
 https://www.nytimes.com/2026/08/23/us/hawk-fire-reno-evacuations.html

 **‘Heat Dome’ to Bring Dangerous and Prolonged Heat Wave to Southern States**\